-In the course of the 19th century, the inductive method became the method of the natural sciences.
-The laws of the natural sciences are self-evident inferences from the perception and investigation of many instances and thus are formed inductively.
+During the 19th century, the inductive method became the method of the natural sciences.
+The laws of the natural sciences are selfevident inferences from the perceptions and investigations of many instances and, thus, are formed inductively.
 However, once they are formed, one can draw additional conclusions deductively.

-Thus, it is clear that the unique nature of the subject content is relevant to the choice of the inductive or deductive method.
-In the natural sciences a distinction can be made between inductive subjects, i.e., open systems in which rules are formed inductively, e.g., physics, biology, chemistry, etc., and deductive subjects which are closed systems within which the rules are arbitrary laws or definitions formulated or deduced from other rules, e.g., mathematics and logic.
-Because of the multiple nature of the human sciences, the didactic implementation of the two methods is not rigid and in choosing an approach the teacher has to consider such factors as the level of readiness of the children, their intellectual potentiality and the demands that the unique nature of the subject pose with respect to the approach and methods of instruction.
-In accordance with these factors and the advantages and disadvantages of each approach, in his planning a lesson, the teacher has to choose between the inductive and deductive with the final criterion being the question of which of the two will lead to the best learning effect in this particular lesson with these particular children and learning material.
+Thus, the unique nature of the subject content is relevant to the choice of the inductive or deductive method.
+In the natural sciences, a distinction can be made between inductive subjects, i.e., open systems in which rules are formed inductively, e.g., physics, biology, chemistry, etc., and deductive subjects which are closed systems within which the rules are arbitrary laws or definitions formulated or deduced from other rules, e.g., mathematics and logic.
+Because of the multiple nature of the human sciences, the didactic implementation of the two methods is not rigid and, in choosing an approach, the teacher must consider such factors as the level of readiness of the children, their intellectual potentiality, and the demands which the unique nature of the subject pose with respect to the approach and methods of instruction.
+In accordance with these factors and the advantages and disadvantages of each approach, in his/her planning a lesson, the teacher must choose between the inductive and deductive, with the final criterion being the question of which of the two will lead to the best learning effect in this lesson with these children and learning material.

-Possible advantages of the inductive approach are that because of its slower tempo, it ensures understanding that endures.
+Possible advantages of the inductive approach are that, because of its slower tempo, it ensures understanding which endures.
 Also, it activates a wider spectrum of modes of learning such as observing, perceiving and thinking.
-With the younger, more concrete-bound child, it guarantees greater security in the course of learning because the thinking expected of him remains anchored in the concrete or immediately perceivable and graspable.
+With the younger, more concrete-bound child, it guarantees greater security while learning because the thinking expected of him/her remains anchored in the concrete or immediately perceivable and graspable.

-The slower tempo that it uses perhaps hides a shortcoming of this method and it seems to be general practice to use the inductive method economically and as an introduction in the higher classes where time and a comprehensive teaching plan require a faster teaching tempo.
+The slower tempo which it uses, perhaps, hides a shortcoming of this method, and it seems to be general practice to use the inductive method economically, and as an introduction in the higher classes, where time and a comprehensive teaching plan require a faster teaching tempo.

-In contrast, the deductive method is a faster way of dealing with the content because it makes use of the children's already acquired insights and therefore is particularly useful with older children.
-However, it presents the teacher with the requirement that he creates security in the classroom by exercising close control over the break-through of insight and deducing conclusions by each of the pupils in his class.
-The effective use of one or the other, or both, in one lesson will depend on the teacher's intuition, experience, knowledge of his subject and the level and ability of the pupils who are going to be involved in the lesson situation.
-Consequently, his choice also will be related to his choice of ground form and he necessarily will begin inductively if the ground form of the lesson is the example.
+In contrast, the deductive method is a faster way of dealing with the content because it makes use of the children's already acquired insights and, therefore, is particularly useful with older children.
+However, it presents the teacher with the requirement that he/she creates security in the classroom by exercising close control over [monitoring of] the break-through of insight, and deducing conclusions by each of the pupils in his/her class.
+The effective use of one or the other, or both, in one lesson will depend on the teacher's intuition, experience, knowledge of his/her subject, and the level and ability of the pupils who are going to be involved in the lesson situation.
+Consequently, his/her choice also will be related to his/her choice of ground-form and he/she necessarily will begin inductively if the ground-form of the lesson is the example.